 The server location is important if most of your visitors will come from one particular region, such as Europe, Asia or the US.
 If you have a blog about local New York businesses it makes sense to use SiteGround’s server in the US (the closest geographical location).
 The speed impact is milliseconds or in some cases seconds.
 This might not seem like a lot but you really want your site to load as fast as possible.
 It helps with SEO and user experience.

 SiteGround will send you login details by email and all the other important account information like Mail Server and DNS settings.
 You don’t need to worry about these for now.
-SiteGround makes things quite easy for beginners.
+The steps to install WordPress and other software packages are quite easy for beginners.
 There are setup scripts for most things and you’ll only need to get into the depths of the administration area if you like tinkering about.
-SiteGround will install (a single instance of) WordPress for you but it's a good idea to learn the process.
+SiteGround will install WordPress for you but it's a good idea to learn the process.

 - Log in to your SiteGround account (you might be automatically logged in after payment)